 Recognize the growing importance of pursuing national, regional and international frameworks

-Through a programme of multi-lateral cooperation at the legislative level, implement comprehensive cyber-legislation in line with international treaties and conventions at the global and regional level to cover all topics related to cyberspace, in particular those related to cybercrimes, privacy and confidentiality of personal information;
+Through a programme of multi-stakeholder cooperation at the legislative level, implement comprehensive cyber-legislation in line with international treaties and conventions at the global and regional level to cover all topics related to cyberspace, in particular those related to cyber-attacks.

-Emphasize the need for an international framework focused on the elaboration of norms and principles agreed at global level, specifically in the following areas: - access to the Internet - security - protection of fundamental rights - state involvement and - international cooperation
+Emphasize the need for an international framework focused on the elaboration of norms and principles agreed at global level, specifically in the following areas: - access to the Internet - cybersecurity - protection of fundamental rights - state involvement and - international/regional cooperation

-Recognize the urgent need for building a solid legal framework to address existing and emerging cybercrimes at national, regional and international levels
+Recognize the urgent need for building a solid legal framework to address existing and emerging cyber-attacks at national, regional and international levels

 Encourage stakeholders to invest in existing fora that work to build confidence and security in ICTs.
 While new national, regional, and international frameworks may be appropriate in some cases, there is already an ecosystem of entities and structures that address the issue of cybersecurity.